AliciaBentley-NOAA/gfs_gefs_eval/README.md

 # gfs_gefs_eval
-Code used by the EMC Model Evaluation Group (MEG) to create plots of retrospective case studies on WCOSS2 during GFS/GEFS evaluations.
+Code used by the EMC Model Evaluation Group (MEG) to create plots of retrospective case studies during GFS/GEFS evaluations.